ibrod83/nodejs-web-scraper/readme.md

 nodejs-web-scraper is a simple tool for scraping/crawling server-side rendered pages.
 It supports features like recursive scraping(pages that "open" other pages), file download and handling, automatic retries of failed requests, concurrency limitation, pagination, request delay, etc. Tested on Node 10 and 12(Windows 7, Linux Mint).

-The API uses cheerio-advanced-selectors.
-[Click here for reference](https://www.npmjs.com/package/cheerio-advanced-selectors)
+The API uses Cheerio selectors.
+[Click here for reference](https://www.npmjs.com/package/cheerio)

 For any questions or suggestions, please open a Github issue or contact me via https://nodejs-web-scraper.ibrod83.com/about